 - Deeply discounted tickets on Liftopia.com.
 Know when and where you plan to ski?
 Head to Liftopia.com and buy your tickets in advance for up to 90% off regular price.
 Liftopia sells discounted, date-specific lift tickets, rentals and lessons to more than 150 resorts in North America.
 You must buy in advance for the date you plan to ski, so purchase early if you are planning to go over a holiday.

 - Buy your tickets in advance at local ski shops, Costco or REI.
 Most local ski shops offer discounted lift tickets when buying at the shop, but search online to find area-specific deals.
 For Utahns, Canyon Sports and AJ Motion Sports offer great discounts.
-REI and Costco members can purchase discounted tickets in stores, but you will need to check with a local store to find out which resorts are available.
+REI and Costco members can purchase discounted tickets in stores, but you will need to check with your local store to find out which tickets you can purchase there.

 - BOGO FREE Lift Tickets with Shell Fuel Purchase.
 Skiers in California, Colorado, Michigan, Nevada, Ohio, Oregon and Washington can receive a BOGO voucher for participating ski resorts with the purchase of 10 gallons of gasoline or more at Shell stations.
 The 2014 info is not posted yet, but visit skifreedeals.com for dates and details for this promotion.

 - Discounted tickets for new skiers during January’s Learn to Ski or Snowboard Month.
-2014 program details are not yet available, but this month brings great beginner packages that include lift tickets, rentals, and lessons at a minimal cost so newbies can get interested in snowsports.
-This program is offered at resorts nationwide.
-Check for updated details here.
+This nationwide program offers great beginner packages that include lift tickets, rentals, and lessons at a minimal cost so newbies can get interested in snowsports.
+Check for individual resort details here.

 - Kids 6 and under ski FREE!
 In Utah, Brighton, Canyons, Eagle Point, Park City Mountain Resort, Powder Mountain, Snowbasin, Snowbird, and Solitude allow kiddos under 6 to ski FREE with a paying adult.
 Sundance allows kids 5 and under the same deal.
 Check with resorts in your area for their policies on kids skiing for free.